skn054/webyog/README.md

-when using genymotion emulator in class MessageFragment change "url"  variable to String url="http://10.0.2.2:8088/api/message"
+when using android emulator in class MessageFragment change "url"  variable to String url="http://10.0.2.2:8088/api/message"